 Explain EASA new regulatory approach and related categories, also ECC Report 268, ECC PT1 doing another Report on MFCN UAS

+ECC Report 268 published February 2018 on the Technical and Regulatory Aspects and the needs for Spectrum Regulation for Unmanned Aircraft Systems(UAS) addressed many of the issues facing drone use by professional users which can be equated in almost all cases by the latter term "Governmental use" its main findings where from a questionnaire sent to CEPT administrations :

+Using unlicensed bands shared by various types of applications would not be appropriate for some professional UAS due to risk of interference, and may not meet the expectations of professional UAS service providers (unsecure investments, emission limits do not support the intended operating range);

+Harmonisation would foster a common market for UAS products and may for some professional UAS usage scenarios help to avoid cross-border issues.

-In February 2018, the ECC published ECC Report 268 on the technical and regulatory aspects and the needs for spectrum regulation when it comes to UAS.
-Following that report and discussions at the workshop, it was found that the focus on UAS in both open and specific categories seemed appropriate.
+.
+Following that report and discussions at the workshop (2018), it was found that the focus on UAS in both open and specific categories seemed appropriate.

 In addition, an explanatory document was approved by the WG FM of the ECC.
 Non-professional UAS usage should make use of frequency opportunities under general authorisations, in other words without any individual rights.
 The most common use is found in the 2400-2483.5 MHz and 5725-5875 MHz bands under the current regulatory conditions set out in ERC Recommendation 70-03.

+Frequencies for U-space are not in the scope of this document.

+[Governmental UAS missions, the operation in SRD bands is inconvenient because it obliges to share this frequency resources with other SRD applications operated in this bands reducing the availability of the spectrum and impeding the well development of governmental UAS missions.
+Whit the aim to avoid these kinds of situations,it is necessary to define frequency resources where governmental UAS may develop theirs missions.]

 Definitions (optional section)